bagashvilit/countrysite.netlify.app/src/content/pages/index.md

 slug: /
 title: CountrySite
 tagline: Website
-featuredImage: /assets/toa-heftiba-0rlfirsdvzu-unsplash.jpg
+featuredImage: /assets/glob.jpg
 cta:
   ctaText: Know more
   ctaLink: /about
 ---
-CountrySite is a website for spreadig cultural awarness by blogs posts and quizes
+CountrySite is a website for spreading cultural awareness by blogs posts and quizes.